 Tom Holland makes Peter’s fear and panic here so palpable and real that it’s hard not to be deeply moved.
 Homecoming plays this sequence differently from Ditko’s classic portrayal at yet, at the same time, it does so wonderfully in a way that perfectly complements the mythical lesson of Ditko’s sequence, and also lies at the heart of one of the core messages that I have written about in this Hero Wisdom column.

 Here, Peter is also trapped and unable to free himself.
-But rather than think about Aunt May and Uncle Ben, he sees his mask lying before him—his alternate identity, his totemic symbol which represent himself and yet at the same time also represents something much larger than himself.
+But then he sees his mask lying before him—his alternate identity, his totemic symbol which represent himself and yet at the same time also represents something much larger than himself.
 There is actually no such thing as Spider-Man, even within the context of the fictional Marvel universe.
 There is no objective existence of an entity known as Spider-Man.
 It is a creative invention.
 There is only the human being, Peter Parker, with his innate talents and abilities and his desire to do good.
 Spider-Man is an invented myth that allows him to be something more than just himself so that he can overcome the many obstacles that stand in the way of that desire to do good.

 Outside of this fiction, in our own real world, Spider-Man and other fictional characters are also, albeit in a different way, just invented creations.
 But they are creations that, for many different reasons and through many different psychological pathways, helps us be more than just ourselves.
 The paradox is that the deeper strength that we can tap into through invented stories and identities does not actually lie outside of ourselves.
 It is always within us.
 It is always us.
 But through socialization and a lifetime of assimilating false, destructive myths we struggle with extremely limited concepts of the self, both in the abstract sense of what a “self” conceptually is and in the everyday, practical sense of what our selves are capable of.
 Sometimes it takes a lie to break down lies, just like the feather that Dumbo believes allows him to fly is a lie that helps him realize it was himself all along.
 It also belies what is sometimes a false dichotomy of external and internal, of self and other, because Dumbo would not have discovered the truth about himself without something that was external to himself, the feather.
 Just like Peter Parker would not have discovered the full extent of his own power without the invented, external creation that is his alter ego, Spider-Man.

 Although this is not something that has been extensively studied yet (at least not in the particular way I’ve presented it here), there are some interesting and promising connections.
 Psychologists Ethan Kross and Özlem Ayduk at UC Berkeley have looked at what happens when people ruminate about their difficult experiences.
 The result is, not surprisingly, that they feel worse.
 So what’s the answer?
 Just don’t think about your problems at all?
 How could you find solutions for them, then?
 Their findings suggest that one answer may be to ponder your problems while imagining that you are someone else.
-They call this self-distancing, and it is something I’ve been writing about on this blog, using more mythical language, from its very inception.
+They call this self-distancing, and it is something I’ve been writing about on this blog from its very inception, albeit using more mythical rather than clinical language.

 So we have, here, two mechanisms by which we can become capable of more than we might otherwise believe we are capable of.

 (2) Draw from external tools, symbols, stories, characters, and myths to unlock power that is actually, has always been, and always will be, internal.
 When times get hard for you, try not being “you” but something… other.
-Something bigger (Spider-Man: Homecoming).
+Something bigger (see Spider-Man: Homecoming).